aws/amazon-chime-sdk-cpp/chime-sdk-signaling-cpp/README.md

 1. Observe and handle available remote video sources
 2. Configure local and remote media in WebRTC implementation
-3. Create and set local offer SDPin WebRTC implementation.
+3. Create and set local offer SDP in WebRTC implementation.
-4. Configre the local and remote media in the Signaling Client matching WebRTC configuration
+4. Configure the local and remote media in the Signaling Client matching WebRTC configuration
 5. Set local offer SDP on the Signaling Client
 6. Call `SendUpdates`
 7. When the Signaling Client provides remote answer SDP via `OnRemoteDescriptionReceived`, set it on the WebRTC implementation